The average net tuition and fees at private nonprofit colleges is the same as ten years ago.

 Generous financial aid

 The advertised tuition at a 4-year private college reflects the actual cost, and that may be daunting and misleading.
 Eighty-nine percent of students at Alliance private colleges get grants, scholarships and other financial aid, averaging $22,623 per student per year.
 As a result, the cost of a degree from a private college is more affordable than it might seem.

 Do the math:

 Total cost of the degree

 The total out-of-pocket cost of a bachelor’s degree from a private college is often comparable to that of a public university – even with in-state tuition, especially when on-time graduation is factored in.
-In addition to generous financial aid, 64% of private, nonprofit college graduates at Alliance institutions complete their studies in four years.
-Graduating within four years can save private college students money by faster entry into the workforce.
+In addition to generous financial aid, Oregon’s private, nonprofit colleges’ students graduate at the highest rates and with the shortest times to degree

 3 out of 5 Oregon private college students finish in four years;